Claim-Academy/capstone-backend-school-mgmt-system/README.md

 ## Data Sample and Schema

 I am favoring an embedded document approach for this project.
-This is because the data is highly relational and it is easier to manage the data this way.
 It also makes it easier to query the data.
 This is the **general** approach that is used in MongoDB for small data sets.

-We have two collections: `classes` and `teachers`.
+We have three collections: `classes`, `teachers`, and `students`.
 Teachers are duplicated in the classes.
 As this is not SQL, duplicated data in MongoDB is still favored over using `$lookup` and **joins.**

 ### Sample Data